 Persuasive Essay Sample: Why Creativity Should Be Taught at Schools

-I promise you’ll find original ideas and arguments for your persuasive essay on this topic below.
-But first let me shed more light on the issue so you can understand and explain why nowadays it’s really worth writing about.
+You’ll find original ideas and arguments for a persuasive essay writing below.
+But first let us shed some light on the issue, so you can understand why its practicing is important nowadays.

-I believe you can agree that creativity is a very helpful thing.
-Not only does it add some diversity, usually in the form of a hobby, to your life, but also allows you to act more effectively in everyday situations.
-Even if you don’t notice that, it’s your creative skills which come to rescue you when you need to come up with an instant solution, find the right words or plan your work on a college project.
+Creativity is utterly important.
+Not only does it add some diversity, usually in the form of a hobby, but also it allows you to act more effectively on a daily basis.
+Even if you don’t notice the fact, but more often than not, it’s your creative skills rescue you when you need to come up with an immediate solution, find the right words or plan your work on a college project.

-However commonplace this statement may look to your professor, it’s still not unfounded.
+First, creativity is one of the most important skills for survival.
+However, commonplace this statement may look to opponents, it’s still not unfounded.
 What’s more, it’s supported by the resolution of the World Economic Forum.

-According to it, by 2020 creativity will have taken the third position in the list of the top ten skills wanted workers will have to possess.
+According to the resolution at hand, by 2020 creativity will have taken the third position in the list of the top ten skills wanted workers will have to possess.
 The first and second positions were given to complex problem solving and critical thinking respectively.

-Besides, we are predicted to live in the era of the Fourth Industrial Revolution.
-It means that we’ll be faced with advanced materials, self-learning machines, and humanoid robots, literally.
-As long as creativity has initially helped scientists to create them, creativity will help us all to get along well with them.
-At least we should hope for that.
+Besides, humanity is predicted to live in the era of the Fourth Industrial Revolution.
+It means that we’ll face advanced materials, self-learning machines, and humanoid robots, literally.

-The tougher question is whether everybody can realize that timely.
-The toughest question is whether everybody can realize that they can and should apply creativity in the sphere of their activity, no matter if it’s teaching or dentistry.
+Second, creativity is the natural talent.
+The tougher question is whether everybody could realize that timely.
+The toughest question is whether everybody could realize that they can and should apply creativity in the sphere of their activity, no matter if it’s teaching or dentistry.

-It’s not necessary to try yourself in playing saxophone or knitting in order to prove your own creativity to yourself.
-You’d better pay bigger attention to the way you solve challenges or make difficult decisions.
-If the outcome you get eventually satisfies you, thank your creativity for that.
-The success can never go without it.
+There is no need to try playing saxophone or knitting in order to prove some sort of creativity possession to oneself.
+People should pay more attention to the way they cope with challenges or make difficult decisions.
+If the outcome they get eventually satisfies them, they’d thank their creativity for that.
+The success goes along with the creativity.

 - Joy Paul Guilford, an American psychologist, distinguished convergent and divergent thinking the latter can be identified with creativity.
 Convergent thinking comes into play when we need to come up with a single correct solution.
 But divergent thinking helps us generate several different ideas, approaches or answers to deal with a problem.